mediaexplorer74/MSBandAppUno/README.md

 ## About the original

 Microsoft Band.
-Planned as multi-platform app (UNO Platform used).
+Planned as multi-platform app (I m start to port the code into Xamarin Form,,,).
 Draft / Not ready yet.

 ## Screenshots